Kuroko201/DSA-note/Linked_List/Linked_List - 01 introduction.md

   In linked list, we don't know where are the elements.
 We need pointers to store the memory location of each value.
 And link them.

-  In linked list, two things will be stored.
-One is the Value, one is a pointer that point to the next memory location.
+  In linked list, <b> two things will be stored.
+One is the Value, one is a pointer that point to the next memory location. </b>

 ## Simple example of linked list (C++) 1 - using class